Special Weather Statement issued for Beaverhead by NWS - News Break

 Special Weather Statement issued for Beaverhead by NWS

-Effective: 2021-06-23 01:40:00 MDT Expires: 2021-06-23 02:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Beaverhead A CLUSTER OF THUNDERSTORMS WILL AFFECT NORTHWESTERN BEAVERHEAD COUNTY At 139 AM MDT, a cluster of thunderstorms was centered 7 miles southeast of Jackson, or 31 miles east of Salmon, moving northeast at 45 mph.
-Winds in excess of 30 mph, a few lightning strikes, and brief periods of rain are possible with this storm.
-Locations impacted include Jackson, Wise River, Polaris and Glen.
-This includes Interstate 15 between mile markers 73 and 86 .
+Effective: 2021-06-23 01:02:00 MDT Expires: 2021-06-23 01:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Beaverhead A LINE OF THUNDERSTORMS WILL AFFECT NORTHWESTERN BEAVERHEAD COUNTY At 1259 AM MDT, radar indicated thunderstorms were located along a line extending from 13 miles north of Gibbonsville to near Lemhi in Idaho.
+Movement was northeast at 30 mph.
+Winds in excess of 30 mph and pea size hail are possible with these storms.
+Locations impacted include Wisdom and Jackson.
 If outdoors, consider seeking shelter inside a building.alerts.weather.gov